 Figure 1: Reset set flop swap, keep DFT and reset network untouched

-A DFT unfriendly ECO has one non-scan flop with set type inserted to replace the original scan flop.
-And an extra MUX is added to select scan shift mode or functional mode.
-As shown in Figure 2, it is DFT unfriendly solution, though the DFT still works.
-And also the reset signal network has been modified to use other signal.
-Conformal ECO has such behavior.
+An ECO that is DFT-unfriendly replaces the original scan flop with a non-scan flop with settable type.
+Additionally, an extra MUX is added to choose between the scan shift mode or functional mode.
+As illustrated in Figure 2, this approach is DFT-unfriendly, even though the DFT may still function.
+Moreover, the reset signal network is modified to use a different signal.
+This behavior is typical of Conformal ECO.

 Figure 2: DFT unfriendly solution

-Figure 3: In metal only ECO, use phase inversion to achieve reset set swapping effect
+Figure 3: In metal only ECO, use phase inversion to achieve resettable settable swapping effect